Health promotion and maintanance & Basic care and comfort

 20.

-A 64-year-old client scheduled for surgery with a general anesthetic refuses to remove a set of dentures prior to leaving the unit for the operating room.
-What would be the most appropriate intervention by the nurse?
+A 64-year-old client scheduled for surgery under general anesthesia refuses to remove their dentures before leaving the unit for the operating room.
+What is the most appropriate intervention by the nurse?

 21.

-The nurse is assessing a client who states her last menstrual period was March 17, and she has missed one period.
-She reports episodes of nausea and vomiting.
-Pregnancy is confirmed by a urine test.
-What will the nurse calculate as the estimated date of delivery (EDD)?
+A client reports her last menstrual period (LMP) was March 17 and she has missed one period.
+She is experiencing nausea and vomiting, and a urine pregnancy test is positive.
+Using Naegle’s rule, what is the estimated date of delivery (EDD)?

 22.

-The family of a 6-year-old with a fractured femur asks the nurse if the child’s height will be affected by the injury.
-Which statement is true concerning long bone fractures in children?
+The family of a 6-year-old child with a fractured femur asks the nurse whether the injury will affect the child’s future height.
+Which statement about long bone fractures in children is accurate?

 23.